Here you learn ...

 2.1 Admission and admission letter at an accredited university

 The most important requirement for studying in Germany is admission to a state college/university, a state-recognized college/university or a comparable educational institution.
-To prove this admission to the embassy, you must submit the admission letter or at least a certificate of reservation of a place at the university when you come to the embassy.
+In order to prove this admission to the embassy, you must submit the admission letter or at least a certificate of reservation of a place at the university when you come to the embassy.
 A final notification from Uni-ASSIST is usually sufficient.
 When applying for a course, you should also make sure that the college/university is recognized in Germany.
 You can find out whether your college/university is recognized or accredited in Germany using the so-called “university compass” .

 2.2 Blocked account and livelihood